 Minimally Invasive procedure

-A shoulder scope surgery involves several small cuts placed around the shoulder to allow the surgeon to perform repairs and reconstructions in the shoulder.
+A shoulder scope procedure involves several small cuts placed around the shoulder to allow the surgeon to perform repairs and reconstructions in the shoulder.
 Each cut typically measures 0.5cm to 0.8cm.
 This is know as a Key-Hole procedure.
-Such a procedure ensures much faster recovery and return to lifestyle.
+Such a procedure has minimal "down-time", ensures much faster recovery and return to lifestyle.

 At Centurion, shoulder scope surgery can be used to treat the following conditions:

 3) Frozen shoulder

 5) Calcific tendinitis (abnormal calcium deposit)